sunnysagar/DishManagement/README.md

 This application is designed to manage and display dish information, including creating a database, API, and a front-end dashboard.
 The dashboard allows toggling the published status of dishes and shows real-time updates.

 ## Backend Explanation
+- Backend is developed by using JAVA, SPRING BOOT, MYSQL(DATABASE)

 ### Spring Boot Application